The 45 Best Historical Romance Novels That Will Steal Your Heart

 By Mary Jo Putney

-In this Regency romance, Lady Jocelyn Kendal must marry before she’s 25-years-old in order to receive her inheritance.
+In this Regency romance, Lady Jocelyn Kendal must marry before she’s 25 years old in order to receive her inheritance.
 As the deadline approaches—and the man she wants to marry remains unattainable—Jocelyn hatches the perfect plan: marry a soldier who is on his deathbed.
 But when Major David Lancaster amazingly recovers and is deeply in love with his now-wife, the marriage of convenience becomes more complicated than Lady Jocelyn bargained for.

 historical romance authors